pombredanne/paulmillr.github.io/_posts/2013-01-22-cypherpunks01.md

 ### Description & demand

-Consider pretty typical situation in the internets:
+Consider pretty typical situation on the internets:

 1. You need to have an account on some website.
 2. The site does not require your real identity and you will receive no advantages by registering under your well-known nickname.